communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 Once completed the checkbox next to the item will be checked.

-- [ ] Applicant: I can submit a vanilla application and see it in a list
+- [ ] Applicant: I can choose a Fund then submit a vanilla application and see it in a list

 - [ ] Compliance Reviewer: I can see a list of applications

-- [ ] Funding Delivery Designer: I can declare different types of Application which the Applicant must choose (just a title); existing ones default to something
+- [x] Funding Delivery Designer: I can declare different types of Application (just a title)

 - [ ] Funding Delivery Designer: I can write some helpful short description of the Application type which the Applicant sees in the choices